Faroeste Caboclo

-"Faroeste Caboclo" (English: Caboclo Western) is a song composed by Renato Russo and recorded by Brazilian rock band Legião Urbana.
-Written in 1979, the song was released in 1987 in the album Que País É Este.
+"Faroeste Caboclo" (English: Caboclo Western) is a song composed in 1979 by Renato Russo and recorded by Brazilian rock band Legião Urbana for the album Que País É Este 1978/1987.

 The song is a lengthy ballad that depicts the story of João de Santo Cristo, a poor man from the Brazilian Northeast who moves to Brasília in search of a better life, gets involved in drug trafficking, briefly abandons the life of crime to pursue a woman and is finally murdered by a rival.

 Despite its unusual characteristics for a folk song (168 different lines, no chorus and 9 minutes of playing time), "Faroeste Caboclo" was acclaimed by critics.

 It is widely regarded as a Brazilian rock classic, as well as one of the greatest Brazilian rock songs of all time.
 A film adaptation was released in 2013.

 Plot

 The song starts with the introduction of João do Santo Cristo (meaning "Holy Christ" in Portuguese) and his twisted childhood in the countryside of Bahia.
 His father was murdered by a policeman.
 While growing up, he began flirting with a criminal lifestyle, stealing from the church's donation box, and seducing all the local girls; at age 15, he was sent to a correctional facility, where he started to think about the discrimination against people of his class and skin color.

 João decides to search for a better life in Salvador.
 There, in a coffee shop, he has a chance meeting with a rancher who had bought a non-refundable bus ticket to the country's capital, Brasília, DF.
 Due to a change of plans, the rancher would be unable to use the ticket, so he gave the ticket to João.

 Arriving, he was impressed by the beauty of the city's Christmas lights, and decided to get a job after the New Year's Eve.
 He started working as a carpenter in Taguatinga, and became a regular in parties around the city.
 In one of these parties, he meets his bastard cousin: a Peruvian man named Pablo who smuggled illicit merchandise from Bolivia.

 João worked hard, but ultimately his wages were below subsistence level.
 Following Pablo's example, he started to plant and sell cannabis.
 Soon he took over the local market; but then he took to robbery, and screwed up his very first attempt.
 In prison, he was beaten and raped, which increased his anger towards the world and made him a dangerous, widely feared man.
 However, he soon met Maria Lúcia, a beautiful young girl who made him regret his criminal past.
 He declared his love to her, renounced his life of crime, and returned to carpentry.